Post updated in January 2023

 Marzamemi is a colorful Sicilian town famous for its old tonnara (a traditional tuna-processing plant) and is possibly one of Sicily’s prettiest seaside villages.
 The limestone facades are brought to life with brightly colored shutters and plenty of potted greenery.
 I only went for an afternoon, but it seems like the town’s piazza would come to life after dark, filled with restaurant tables and live music.

 Where to start with Ortigia… This beautiful island, connected to Sicily by a small bridge to Siracusa, is all that I dreamed Italian summer would be.
-Busy seaside osteria and trattoria (Fratelli Burgio is well worth the wait), open markets and the freshest fritto misto, baroque cathedrals, and locals lazing on limestone rocks as if it’s the most natural thing in the world.
+Busy seaside osterie and trattorie (Fratelli Burgio is well worth the wait), open-air markets and the freshest fritto misto, baroque cathedrals, and locals lazing on limestone rocks as if it’s the most natural thing in the world.

 Actually, you know what?
 Scratch that.
 Don’t go to Ortigia for a day trip – go for a week, a month, heck, stay for the entire beautiful summer!